Motor racing-Leclerc on pole in Baku after crash-hit qualifying

 "We've moved around, made so many changes, over these two days.
 Just chasing our tail and it's been so difficult."

-The first phase of qualifying was twice stopped by crashes, with Canadian Lance Stroll smashing his Aston Martin into the barriers at turn 15 and Alfa Romeo's Antonio Giovinazzi following minutes later.
+The first phase of qualifying was twice stopped, with Canadian Lance Stroll smashing his Aston Martin into the barriers at turn 15 and Alfa Romeo's Antonio Giovinazzi following minutes later.

 "I was kind of committed to the corner and at that point it just pushed me a bit deep and I hit the wall," said Stroll, son of team owner Lawrence Stroll.

-Hamilton had been fastest in that opening session, after struggling in practice, ahead of the two Red Bulls.
+Hamilton had been fastest in that opening session ahead of the two Red Bulls.

-Australian Daniel Ricciardo then crashed his McLaren after locking up at turn three in the second phase, bringing out the red flags for the third time and ending the session abruptly.
+Australian Daniel Ricciardo then crashed his McLaren after locking up at turn three in the second phase, bringing out the red flags for the third time.

 The final crash involved Sainz and AlphaTauri's Yuki Tsunoda.

+"It's a little bit unfair probably that the people that crashed.
+They repair the car and they start in that position tomorrow," added the Spaniard.

+It remained to be seen whether Sainz and Tsunoda's cars had suffered gearbox damage, which would incur grid drops if changed.

-(Reporting by Alan Baldwin in London; Editing by Mark Potter and Frances Kerry)
+(Reporting by Alan Baldwin in London; Editing by Mark Potter, Frances Kerry and Hugh Lawson)